jamescooke/blog/content/1307-calculate-day-rate.rst

 ------------------------------------------------------------

 Of course, you're perfectly allowed to adjust this if you want to give away some of your work at less than the market rate.
-Remember that your employer is already paying something along the lines of what you've just calculated for your time - ensure you carefully consider how much you should adjust that for someone else.
+Remember, your employer is already paying something along the lines of what you've just calculated for your time.
+Carefully consider how much you should adjust that for someone else.

-In my previous businesses I've charged all clients the same basic rate simply for the reason that it's easier on the books and my brain.
+In my previous businesses I've charged all clients the same basic rate for the simple reason that it's easier on the books and my brain.

 In the end
 ----------

-As you work more freelance jobs you'll get a feel for what's suitable and what's not - I hope this has been helpful.
+As you work more freelance jobs you'll get a feel for what's suitable and what's not.

+I hope this has been helpful.

 Good luck!